-In general, it's advisable to avoid using hearing aids in the shower, pool, or exposing them to water jets, as well as storing them in damp places.
-Excessive moisture can cause a hearing aid to stop working or require the replacement of important components, if not a complete replacement.
-Hearing aids are durable, but protecting their components is key to maintaining clear sound quality and using them for an extended period.
+In general, it is a good idea to avoid using hearing aids in the shower, in the swimming pool, or generally exposing them to water as well as storing them in damp places.
+A hearing aid that is excessively wet may stop working altogether or require the replacement of important parts, if not a complete replacement.
+Hearing aids are durable, but safeguarding the components is crucial to hearing crystal-clear and using them for a long time.